-When it comes to our local treasure, The Great Barrier Reef, it is undeniable that it's been under environmental stress.
+Regarding our local treasure and one of Australia’s top landmarks, The Great Barrier Reef, it is undeniable that it’s been under environmental stress.
 It has never been more important to stand up for our Reef, a natural beauty which belongs to the world.
-However, in the name of "saving the Reef" social commentary has gone from one of pride and wonder to one of despair and doom.
-This negative public voice can have detrimental effects and derail its original good intentions which were to drive positive change.
+However, in the name of “saving the Reef” social commentary has gone from one of pride and wonder to one of despair and doom.
+This negative public voice can have detrimental effects and derail its original good intentions to drive positive change.

 There has been a huge campaign to Fight for the Reef and to protect it for future generations.
 In amongst social outrage, it’s not uncommon to hear the phrase “the Reef is dead”, which is a damaging term if it’s taken literally.

 The Great Barrier Reef is certainly not dead.

 The Reef has always undergone changes and threats.
 Natural disasters and crown of thorns have long been giving the reef a run for her money.
 But now, the main threats facing the Great Barrier Reef are manmade.